 With the Paris Agreements of 2015 and the increasing raise-awareness on climate issues in the world, the ECT needed to be modernised, a task for which the EU Commission was given an ultimatum in July 2022.
 One major ambition was to remove the protection of fossil fuels projects as guaranteed by ECT’s system of investment protection.
 However, the lack of significant progress and the willingness to take concrete steps in terms of climate action made some EU Member States (France, Germany, the Netherlands, Spain and Poland) notify their intention to withdraw from the Treaty.

-The reasons invoked by the withdrawing States are the Treaty’s incompatibility with (1) the EU law, but most of all with (2) the 2015 Paris agreements and the decarbonization targets of the Green Deal (halving CO2 emissions by 2030 and carbon neutrality by 2050).
-In a nutshell, the ECT prevents the EU from abandoning fossil fuels, especially since the EU is home to €345bn of assets protected by the ECT, under which investors and energy companies can sue governments through very favourable Investor-State Dispute Settlement (ISDS) Mechanisms.
+The reasons invoked by the withdrawing states are the Treaty’s incompatibility with (1) EU law, but most of all with (2) the 2015 Paris agreement and the decarbonization targets of the Green Deal (halving CO2 emissions by 2030 and carbon neutrality by 2050).
+In a nutshell, the ECT prevents the EU from abandoning fossil fuels, especially since the EU is home to €345bn of assets protected by the ECT, under which investors in the energy sector can sue governments through a very favourable Investor-State Dispute Settlement (ISDS) mechanism.

 Such scenarios already happened in the past.
 In 2021, the Netherlands was sued by the German energy giants RWE and Uniper under the ECT over its plans to take coal power plants offline.
 Another significant example is the case of 2017 where the UK-based oil and gas company Rockhopper Exploration sued the Italian government over the state’s refusal to grant it a concession for oil drilling in the Adriatic Sea.
 This was especially striking not only because the Italian State had been ordered to pay up to EUR 190 million in damages to Rockhopper – more than seven times the money which it allegedly spent on exploring the project (EUR 29,2 million) - but especially because Italy withdrew from the Treaty in 2016...

-Despite the strong political message conveyed to accelerate climate transition, such withdrawals won’t be enough.
-Even if a State pulls out of the ECT, the Treaty still continues to apply for a period of 20 years (Sunset clause).
-This also means that investors and injured companies can still turn against the states for the climate laws that they consider harmful to the fossil fuel sector.
+However, such withdrawals won’t be enough.
+First, next to the ECT, there are more than 2000 bilateral investment treaties in force in the world that also protect coal, oil, gas and other high-emissions investments, and that would need to be terminated.
+Second, even if a State pulls out of the ECT, the Treaty still continues to apply for a period of 20 years to investments made before the withdrawal (so-called “sunset clause").
+This means that investors and companies in the fossil fuel sector could still turn against the states for the climate laws that they consider harmful to their economic interests.